grant0417/soar_site/content/media.md

 ### USF Students to Compete in NASA Rocket Tournament (WUSF NEWS)

-ubeat_rocketclub_9-26-16_3_r6501Few states have as close a tie to the U.S. space program than Florida, so it probably shouldn’t come as a surprise that there’s a growing number of would-be rocket scientists at the University of South Florida.
+Few states have as close a tie to the U.S. space program than Florida, so it probably shouldn’t come as a surprise that there’s a growing number of would-be rocket scientists at the University of South Florida.
 In 2013, a mixture of mathematics, engineering and physic majors came together in a student club, the USF Society of Aeronautics and Rocketry, or SOAR…

 [Read More »](http://wusfnews.wusf.usf.edu/post/usf-rocket-club-soars-future)